Matthew Cox (footballer)

-Matthew Aidan Cox (born 2 May 2003) is an English professional footballer who plays as a goalkeeper for club Brentford.
+Matthew Aidan Cox (born 2 May 2003) is an English professional footballer who plays as a goalkeeper for club Barnet, on loan from club Brentford.

 Cox is a product of the Chelsea and AFC Wimbledon academies and began his professional career with the latter club in 2020.
 He transferred to Brentford in 2021.
-Cox has been capped by England at youth level.
+Cox was capped by England at youth level.

 Club career

 Youth years

 A goalkeeper, Cox began his career in the Chelsea Academy at age eight and concerns over his height led to his release at age 14.
 He moved into the AFC Wimbledon academy and progressed to sign his first professional contract in on his 17th birthday in May 2020.
 Cox was an unused substitute with the first team on 18 occasions during the 2020–21 season.
 At youth level, Cox was a part of the Dons' 2020–21 EFL Youth Alliance Cup-winning squad (scoring two goals during the campaign) and he was recognised for his football and academic progress by the LFE in November 2020.
 Cox departed Plough Lane in July 2021.